 If Sirmione was empty, it might be a quaint lakeside town.
 But it’s full, an endless torrent of tourists flocking to its tourist trap shops, cafe’s and restaurants like morbidly obese people to motorised scooters in Disneyland.
 Undoubtedly one of Lake Garda’s most popular places to visit, Sirmione is also, it struck me, full of things that are not exactly what they seem.

-But for me, Sirmione was not so full of deceptions that I would actually urge you to go so far as crossing off your list of ‘things to cross off a list’ during a holiday to Lake Garda.
+But don’t get me wrong.
+Sirmione was not so full of deceptions I would actually urge you to cross it off your list of ‘things to cross off a list’ during a holiday to Lake Garda.
 For me, it’s best bit was it’s ‘beach’.
-I say ‘beach’ because, well, there’s water you can swim in, that’ll feel familiar, but for most of us it will be like no other beach we’ve ever been to.
+I say ‘beach’ because, well, there’s water you can swim in, that part will feel familiar, but for most of us it will be like no other beach we’ve ever been to.
 Giamaica Beach, or Jamaica Beach if you want to confuse your Facebook friends about exactly where you’re holidaying, is located at the very tip of the peninsula that is Sirmione, evocatively overlooked by the ruins of the house that Catullus did not live in.

-Almost the entirety of Sirmione’s old town is encircled by flat, smooth rocks go out about twenty meters before they fall away and meet the lake.
-Imagine the rocks taking the place of sand you’d normally find at a beach, with people sitting on them, sun baking on them, running their dogs over them and pretty much doing what you’d normally do on a sandy beach and you’ll be starting to get the idea.
+Almost the entirety of Sirmione’s old town is encircled by flat, smooth rocks that go out about twenty meters before they fall away and meet the lake.
+Imagine the rocks taking the place of sand you’d normally find at a beach, with people sitting on them, sun baking on them, running their dogs over them and you’ll be starting to get the idea.

 But wait, there’s more.
 There’s a bar!
 So once you’ve cooled off you can grab a drink and people watch until you’re dry.
 Prices are not that cheap, but come on, someone had to scramble over rocks with a bunch of supplies for you to have that six Euro Spritz!
 There’s basic snacks too, crisps, nuts and an anaemic version I got of a ham and cheese toastie, but that’s not a complaint, it filled a hole and sopped up a bit of the Spritz.